devonbacon/blog/references.md

 As we've established, objects are compared by reference.
 So if you want React to notice changes to an object, you need to generate a new reference.

-If we flip this around, we uncover the root problem: React interprets a new object reference as "this data has changed", *regardless of whether it actually did*.
+If we flip this around, we uncover the problem: React interprets a new object reference as "this data has changed", *regardless of whether it actually did*.

 This is why docs, literature, and the React community put such an emphasis on immutable update patterns.